path-cc/path-cc.github.io/_events/2022-12-05-htcondor-week.md

 ---
 short_title: HTCondor Week 2023
-title: "HTCondor Week 2022, May 23-26"
+title: "HTCondor Week 2023, June 5-8"
 layout: events
 published: true

 excerpt: |
-    HTCondor Week 2022 will be held from Monday 23 May to Thursday 26 May 2022
+    HTCondor Week 2023 will be held from Monday, June 5 to Thursday, June 8 2023

     Registration is now open for HTCondor Week 2022 to be held May 23-26 virtually and in-person at the Fluno Center on the University of Wisconsin-Madison campus.
 We are planning a hybrid event.
 start_date: 2023-06-05